The service description files for Dinit each describe a

 start the named service; the command to start this service will not be

 executed until the named service has started.
-If the named service is
+If the named service stops

 service-name